kiranma72/abdm-docs/content/5-building-a-phr-app/create-abha-address/abha-no.md

 ## Functionality Overview

-**Description:** Individual enters ABHA address (xyz@abdm), and it is validated depending on auth mode of validation such as mobile OTP/aadhar OTP/email OTP or Password to Login.
+**Description:** Individual enters ABHA address (xyz@abdm), and it is validated depending on auth mode of validation such as mobile OTP/aadhar OTP/email OTP or password to login.

- - In this flow Individual is given an option of creating ‘ABHA address through ABHA (Number) via KYC document.
+ - In this flow, individual is given an option of creating ABHA address through ABHA (Number) via KYC document.
 Please note, the list of KYC documents may be revised from time to time.
  - Create an ABHA address of the format abc@abdm via 14-digit ABHA (Number).
-In this case, profile details like photo, name, date of birth, gender, mobile no, email ID, and address are fetched from the ABHA system.
+In this case, profile details like photo, name, date of birth, gender, mobile number, email ID, and address are fetched from the ABHA system.
  - Individual creates an easy to remember ABHA Address along with its password to login
    - Individuals may link/unlink ABHA (Number) with ABHA address as per their choice.